 Things/ Activities to do in Rann of Kutch

-- Take a walk on the moonlit beaches in Kutch.
-Visit during a full moon for the best experience, when the white sands complement the silvery shine of the moon and create a fantasy-like atmosphere.
+- Take a walk on the moonlit beaches Visit during a full moon for the best experience, when the white sands complement the silvery shine of the moon and create a fantasy-like atmosphere.

 - Visit the local villages and explore their art, craft, and textile industry.
 You can also buy from the local communities at reasonable prices.
 Shop for Rogan artwork, copper and lacquer goods, hand-embroidered garments and textiles with mirror-work, silver jewellery, tie-and-dye fabrics, Ajrakh block-printed shawls, and more.